scttfrdmn/lens/apps/jupyter/docs/PRIVATE_SUBNET_GUIDE.md

 # Private Subnet Deployment Guide

-This guide covers best practices for deploying aws-jupyter instances in private subnets for enhanced security and compliance.
+This guide covers best practices for deploying lens-jupyter instances in private subnets for enhanced security and compliance.

 ## Table of Contents